openmetalio/openmetal-docs/docs/tutorials/enable-totp-openstack.md

 ### Set Up TOTP

-This typically involves
-Scanning a QR code with a TOTP app like Google Authenticator.
+This typically involves scanning a QR code with a TOTP app like Google Authenticator.
 On a device install Google Authenticator and inside the app click on ‘Set up account’ and then click on ‘Enter provided key’.
 In the input fields enter account name and secret.